Ali Mohamed (double agent)

-In the 1980s, Mohamed trained anti-Soviet fighters en route to Afghanistan.
-FBI special agent Jack Cloonan called him "bin Laden's first trainer".
-Mohamed was charged with the 1998 United States embassy bombings in Nairobi, Kenya, and in Dar es Salaam, Tanzania.
+He returned to the United States working as a translator for Ayman al-Zawahiri, Emir of the EIJ and future Emir of al-Qaeda, who toured California in 1993 following the 1993 World Trade Center bombing, hoping to raise money for EIJ.
+Mohamed was later charged in connection with the 1998 United States embassy bombings in Kenya and Tanzania.
 In October 2000, he pleaded guilty to five counts of conspiracy to kill nationals of the United States and to destroy U.S. property.